 If someone asked you to name the dirtiest thing in your house, would you automatically say your toilet seat?
 You probably would, but you’d be wrong.

-We asked Janet Conner, the infection prevention western region director at North Colorado Medical Center, whether we need to worry about our toilets getting us sick.
+We asked Janet Conner, the infection prevention western region director at Banner North Colorado Medical Center in Greely, CO, whether we need to worry about our toilets getting us sick.
 Conner explained that even though toilet seats come in contact with germs, they have fewer germs overall because they’re cleaned much more often (and more thoroughly) than other common household items like cellphones, hand towels, computer keyboards, doorknobs and kitchen cutting boards.

 For example, a toilet seat has only 50 bacteria per square inch, whereas a kitchen sponge has 10 million bacteria per square inch.